Louisiana Gun Trusts

 In my experience, it usually starts with a client saying, “I want to buy a suppressor.”

-When purchasing an NFA item there are a few different paths you can take: Purchasing as an individual; purchasing through a trust or “gun trust”; and purchasing through an L.L.C.
-Each method has its advantages and disadvantages:
+When purchasing a NFA item there are a few different paths you can take, including: Purchasing as an individual, or purchasing through a NFA Gun Trust:

 Purchasing as an "Individual"